martinwoodward/OssAwesomenessTabulator/README.md

 Azure Webjob that pulls together stats about OSS Activity into a couple of handy json files.

-Note that this is an active, not ready for prime time yet.
+Note that this is an active development project that I'm hacking on in my spare time, not ready for prime time yet.

 To take a look at the type of output created see: